SoftBank and Toyota want driverless cars to change the world

 It set up a new company in March dedicated to the research and development of self-driving vehicles, with plans to invest $2.8 billion to develop a commercially viable autonomous car.

-Driverless vehicles have the potential to cause huge disruption in the auto industry and are also likely to transform the ride-hailing industry, in which both Toyota and Softbank have invested.
+Driverless vehicles have the potential to cause huge disruption in the auto industry and are also likely to transform the ride-hailing business, in which both Toyota and Softbank have invested.

-The two companies have a number of investments and partnerships with ride-hailing startups including Uber, China's Didi Chuxing and Singapore-based Grab.
+Both companies have invested in or partnered with some of the world's biggest ride-hailing startups including Uber, China's Didi Chuxing and Singapore-based Grab.